Sun study — early composition mockup

 The palette leans warm—creams, soft pinks, and subtle golds.
 The surface is cohesive rather than fragmented, holding attention without force.

-At this stage, everything is quiet.
-I focus on proportion, structure, and expression, refining the surface until it feels grounded and present.
-The form is kept simple and direct—nothing is added that doesn’t serve the piece.
+At this stage, I focus on proportion, structure, and expression until the form feels grounded and present.
+Nothing is added that doesn’t serve the piece.

 Once the face is established, I begin building outward.

-The surrounding form is shaped to carry the energy of the piece—whether that means radiating, flowing, veiling, or tightening.
-This stage defines how the work will move, and how it will hold itself within the circular boundary.
+The surrounding form is shaped to carry the energy of the piece—whether that means radiating, flowing, veiling, or tightening within the circular boundary.

 From there, materials are introduced.